True-North-Intelligent-Algorithms/notebooks-and-napari-widgets-for-dl/_sources/10_label_augment_train/01_introduction.md

 1. Use Napari ROIs to divide single image into training and testing sets
 2. Use data augmentation to train Stardist or Cellpose with a small number of labels
-3. Compare deep learning results from different frameworks in the same viewer.
+3. (TODO) Compare deep learning results from different frameworks in the same viewer.

+### What are training, validation and test sets?

+1. Training - this is the data that is input into the training algorithm.
+The model learns patterns from this data and adjust the weights using this data.

+2. Validation - This is a data that is not fed to the model directly, but used during the training process to tune parameters and evaluate performance.

+3. Test - This is an 'unseen' partition of data that is used to evaluate how well the model generalizes.

 ### Napari-easy-augment-batch-dl tool